yangsu2022/OV_SD_CPP/README.md

 * .exe is in the Release folder
 ```

-6. Debug within Visual Studio(open .sln file in the `build` folder)
+5. Run within Visual Studio (open .sln file in the `build` folder)

+Notice:
-Notice: has issue to build OpenVINO custom extension on Windows platform, so use the default tokenizer.
+* has issue to build OpenVINO custom extension on Windows platform, so use the default tokenizer.
+* VS Debugging needs to [build OpenVINO source code](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build_windows.md) for Debug version.